hasura/ndc-hub/registry/azure-cosmos/README.md

 ## Using the connector

-To use the Azure Cosmos NoSQL DB connector, follow these steps in a Hasura project:
+To use the Azure Cosmos DB for NoSQL connector, follow these steps in a Hasura project:
 (Note: for more information on the following steps, please refer to the Postgres connector documentation [here](https://hasura.io/docs/3.0/getting-started/connect-to-data/connect-a-source))